 No, it is necessary to ship a CRU, HDD, SSD or USB stick.

 Aspera digital transfer may occasionally be allowed in cases of extreme urgency or technical issues.
 Please contact the festival’s Programming Office (firstname.lastname@example.org) for further instructions.

 Does my DCP need to be protected through KDM (encrypted)?

 No, it is not mandatory.
-The Venice International Film Festival grants the utmost security for your contents, by using its own private screening rooms and by methodically cancelling all viewed DCPs.
-Anyway, if you want to send encrypted DCPs, please make sure that KDMs reach the Festival by the date of your DCP delivery.
+The VIFF grants the utmost security for your contents, by using its own private screening rooms and by methodically cancelling all viewed DCPs.
+Anyway, if you want to send encrypted DCPs, please make sure that KDMs reach the VIFF by the date of your DCP delivery.